dhappy/TRWBL/v12/TRWBL/Gaianism.md

 ## Tenets

-In fitting with the 13 13s that is [Yggdrasil](Yggdrasil), there are 13 core tenets that practitioners of the faith exercise.
+In fitting with the [13 13s](13-13s) that are [Yggdrasil](Yggdrasil), there are 13 core tenets that practitioners of the faith exercise.

 1. The truth will set you free.
 2.